 Spiked dog collars – or medium – were invented in Ancient Greece.
 And we’re used to protecting dogs from wolf bites.

 If you lived in Athens, you would start school at age 7.
 If you were a Spartan this is the age you would be taken to the barracks to begin military training.

 Greek is one of the oldest languages in Europe

 The Greek language dates back 3,000 years.
 This makes it one of Europe’s oldest languages.

 Ancient Greece Was Divided Up Into City-States

-Greece was divided up into city-states like Athens, Sparta, and Thebes.
-Each city-state had its own laws and government.
+Greece was divided up into city-states like Athens, Sparta, and Thebes (Just one of the fun facts about Athens).
+Each city-state had its laws and government.

 The City-States Were Connected By Religion and Language